 Lord Stirrup, in particular, asked: what is the value added?
 That is what we are trying to seek during this short inquiry.
 The value added still has to reflect the value itself.
 Lord Alton’s intervention took us to the heart of a conundrum in the system we have in this country.
 That is: who makes the policy, who delivers it, and how is that done?
 We need more transparency about the link between officials and Ministers.
 If, as Lord Alton said, we have Ministers saying one thing about a crucial issue, the fact that there is genocide under way in Xinjiang—as, indeed, I would suggest, too—yet the advice coming from officials is that Ministers should not be saying that, we have a conundrum that needs to be solved; otherwise there will not be value from the FCDO as it now is, because it will not be believed as an organisation.
-I feel passionately about that, of course, as a fan of the FCDO—the FCO, as it was, and of DfID—and as a fan I want it to work, and I want it to work better than even those who support it feel it may be doing just at this minute.
+I feel passionately about that, of course, as a fan of the FCDO—the FCO, as it was, and of DFID—and as a fan I want it to work, and I want it to work better than even those who support it feel it may be doing just at this minute.

 We realise that this is against a background of the implications of finances.
 I listened to and heard very carefully references to monies that are coming through next year, particularly with regard to IT development.
-If the two departments, as were, cannot function properly through IT now, this minute, I understand the difficulties they may face.
+If the two Departments, as were, cannot function properly through IT now, this minute, I understand the difficulties they may face.
 I appreciate that we will come back to this issue when we can see more clearly where the monies have landed, particularly after, we hope, a return to the normal 0.7% of GNI.
 Thank you very much, Sir Philip and Juliet Chua.